-Argument against replays
+Argument against Replays

-Replays ruin sport’s historical moments
+They ruin sports’ historical moments

-Sports often get condensed into one particular moment.
-The final score is determined as a result of an entire game, but there is always one defining moment during the game.
-Moreover, sometimes that defining moment is the final play that also determines the winner of the game.
+No matter the sport, games often get condensed into one particular moment.
+While the final score is determined as a result of an entire game, there is always one defining moment during a particular game.
+Moreover, sometimes that defining moment is the final play, which also determines the winner of the game.
 Think about the greatest sports’ moments you’ve seen or personally experienced.
 Now, imagine that those moments were subjected to replays.
 Puff, that initial magic is gone.
 Dissecting or questioning these special real-time moments in replays means ruining them for fans.

 Imperfections make perfection

 Sports are one of those rare things in life where perfection isn’t necessary.
-The imperfections in sports is what makes it so entertaining; it`s what allows teams to score, it`s what allows the underdog to win, it`s what amazes us over and over again.
+The imperfections in sports is what makes them so entertaining; it`s what allows teams to score against others; it`s what allows the underdog to win; it`s what amazes us over and over again.
 Mistakes are part of a game`s lore.
 It`s unreasonable to ask for perfection in sports.
 Referees, like players, are humans who make mistakes, and that`s part of what makes sports so entertaining and, sometimes, even relatable.

-Arguments for replays
+Arguments for Replays

 Technology has taken over and transformed innumerable aspects of our lives.
 For example, 80% of the US workforce will have at least 10% of their tasks affected by AI.
 Using replays in sports is just another aspect in which technology is changing older methods to make things better.
-In fact, technological developments in sports have exploded in sports in recent years, improving player`s abilities.
-It`s only natural that the latest technology leap will also increase the use of replays, affecting referee calls.
-It`s the natural evolution of the game.
-Replays are here to make games fairer, and it should be embraced.
+In fact, technological developments in sports have exploded in recent years, improving player`s abilities.
+It`s only natural that the latest technology leap will also increase the use of replays, enhancing the accuracy of referee calls.
+It`s the natural evolution of sports.
+Replays are here to make games fairer, and they should be embraced.

-Using replays is the right thing to do
+It’s the right thing to do

 Choosing between longer games with no referee mistakes or shorter games with controversies and referee mistakes is easy; it has to be the first option, simply because it`s fairer.
-Teams, players and coaches work hard all season (and pre-season) and don’t deserve to be sent home over one bad call.
+Professional teams, players and coaches work hard all season (and pre-season) and don’t deserve to be sent home over one bad call.
 The damage caused by extending sports games by a few minutes is relatively small compared to the damage when a game or even a season is decided over a bad call.
 Thus, implementing replays is the right thing to do.

 They won’t make sports substantially slower.

 There are countless ways to prevent replays from substantially slowing down games.
 For instance, replay use can be limited solely to cases which significantly affect match score.
 Leagues can limit the time allowed for referees to make a decision based on replays, or limit the number of challenges a team is allowed to have during a game.
 Moreover, technology might be ahead of us.
 It`s possible that while you’re reading these lines, there are new technologies available that can provide referees with the right call through the use of replays, before they even ask for it.
-It`s realistic to believe that soon enough technology will shorten the time needed to make a decision using replays.
-Whether through technology use or through limitations set by the leagues, the use of replays won’t slow sports games substantially.
+It`s realistic to believe that, soon enough, technology will shorten the time needed to make a decision using replays.
+Whether through technology use or through limitations set by various professional sports leagues, the use of replays won’t slow sports games substantially.